shidarin/cdl_convert/docs/usage.rst

     >>> cc.slope
     [1.234, -1.0, 273891.37823]

     As you can see, we were successful in setting the slope values we wanted, but none of the values we set were checked to see if they were valid.
 This resulted in us setting the green value of the slope to a non-numeric string, a numeric string, and a negative value.

 Saturation
 ^^^^^^^^^^

-Saturation is a single positive float values, and the same checks and conversions that we do on SOP values happen for saturation as well.
+Saturation is a positive float values, and the same checks and conversions that we do on SOP values happen for saturation as well.

     >>> cc.sat = 1.1